GSA/site-scanning-documentation/about/stakeholder-experience.md

 #### D) Get feedback

-We anticipate that when we first show the ...
+We anticipate that when we first show it to the potential stakeholder, the prototype scan data will be a true MVP.

 #### E) Iterate